 Radiation therapy has been used safely and effectively for treating cancer for many decades.
 This therapy involves using various forms of radiation to damage the genetic material inside cancer cells which limits their ability to successfully reproduce.
 Once these damaged cancer cells die, they are naturally eliminated from the body.
 Although radiation therapy affects both cancer and normal cells, it has a much greater effect on the cancer cells as cancer cells are unable to repair themselves the way normal, healthy cells can.
 Our physicians carefully develop a treatment plan to ensure the radiation is precisely delivered to the tumor area and to protect as much of the surrounding, normal tissue as possible.

-- Reduce the probability that cancer will come back once you’ve undergone surgery or chemotherapy by killing small amounts of cancer than might remain.
+• Reduce the probability that cancer will come back once you’ve undergone surgery or chemotherapy by killing small amounts of cancer that might remain.

 External Beam Radiation Therapy